What you need to know about academic regulations that apply to all MSM students.

 Manhattan School of Music is sensitive to the needs of students who wish to observe religious holidays during the academic year.
 To accommodate the planning needs of studio teachers, classroom teachers, and ensemble directors as well as to fulfill the educational and artistic requirements of the semester’s work, students who anticipate being absent for religious holidays need to inform in writing their teachers and ensemble directors during the first week of classes at the beginning of each semester of the exact date/dates that the student will be absent.
 The student should also give a copy of the request to the Dean of Academics.
 If students follow the preceding policy and understand that they are responsible for classroom work and ensemble obligations missed, absence for religious holidays will be excused.
 Students who do not inform their teachers in writing with a copy sent to the Dean of Academics during the first week of classes will not be excused.

 Final examinations are held during the 15th week of each semester.
 Students who fail to take a required class examination may be given an incomplete by the teacher if all other work for the course has been satisfactory.
-All Incomplete grades must be preapproved by the Vice President for Academics & Performance.
+All Incomplete grades must be preapproved by the Dean of Academic Affairs.
 Incomplete grades will be converted to failing grades by the Registrar if the final grade is not received by the end of the following semester in which the incomplete grade was given.
 Students who are taking large group examinations in the Music History and Theory Departments will be required to show proof of identity (i.e., a picture ID) before being allowed to enter the examination room.

 Advanced Standing examinations are for the purpose of advancing a student’s performance status.
 Advanced standing can only be granted for one semester.
 Petitions for Advanced Standing must be approved by the major teacher and the department chair before being submitted to the Registrar for final approval.

 To qualify for Advanced Standing, a student must: